jona-sassenhagen/statfail/nuisance_failure.md

 Especially with small samples (e.g., 10 subjects per group, or 20 items per condition), the probability of detecting moderate confound effects is thus low -- even if there are substantial differences, tests will not reject the null hypothesis, and stimulus sets might be accepted as being balanced based on a test with a low probability of rejecting even moderately imbalanced samples of such a size.

 In other words, these tests are incapable of actually informing us about the influence of potential confounds, but may give researchers a false sense of security.
-This inferential stage offers no benefit beyond examining the descriptive measures of location and scale (e.g. mean and variance) and determining if the stimuli groups are "similar enough".
+This inferential stage offers no benefit beyond examining the descriptive measures of location and scale (e.g. mean and standard deviation) and determining if the stimuli groups are "similar enough".
 For perceptual experiments, there may even be established discrimination thresholds below which the differences are considered indistinguishable.
 The preferred solution is directly examining to what extent these potential confounds have an influence on the results, such as by including these confounds in the statistical model.
 This is often readily implemented via multiple regression, particularly "mixed-effect" approaches [@gelman.hill:2006;@fox:2016].